 Once you’ve checked them out and are ready to move forward, look for a way to contact them.
 A direct message is great, if you are able to get an email address, but be aware it might take a little time to be able to make contact.
 You could connect with them through a chat or via a tweet; again, if you don’t have direct contact information, be aware that this could take some time and patience.

-And, before you reach out, make sure you’re clear on what you want to accomplish and what you want from the influencer so you don’t miss an opportunity once you connect with them.
+And, before you reach out, make sure you or your marketing specialist are clear on what you want to accomplish and what you want from the influencer so you don’t miss an opportunity once you connect with them.

 Running Your Influencer Campaign